Another New Year is upon us and with it another round of New Year’s Resolutions.

 Hip Swings (front) – 30 seconds

 - Similar to the above except swing your leg directly forward and back.

 These two exercises help warm up your large muscles and cardiovascular system for the exercises to follow, improve flexibility in your hips and your ability to balance, and strengthen your core.
 If you need to hold onto something to keep your balance, feel free to do so.

 - Stand on your right leg.
 Lift your left leg, flexed 90 degrees at the left knee.

-- Extend your flexed knee from the hip out to your left side.
+- Move your flexed knee from the hip out to your left side.